 What sort of sorcery was this?
 Even now I watch the replay and can’t quite fathom how he managed it.
 Latching onto a Roussel knockdown and moving away from goal, Keane reverse-looped the ball with the outside of his right foot in the opposite direction to the one he was facing, generating inexplicable zip and making David Seaman look even more of a prat than he would usually manage on his own.

 It was stunning.
 For me that single goal was the moment that certified Robbie Keane’s reputation as one of the best young talents in the game.
 Unfortunately for us, I’m sure it was also the moment that ensured his future lay elsewhere.
 There was no taking that goal away; it was against Arsenal and everyone was going to see it, and the footballing world was going to come calling.

 When recalling the impact Keane had in that one season, it’s important to remember his age and context of his move.
 His reputation was quickly building at Wolves – he was a full international with some impressive performances under his belt – but his transfer to Highfield Road also came with a new level of expectation and a hefty price tag.
 Back when we were flashing cash like it was going out of fashion, we paid £6 million to make him the most expensive teenage in British football history.
 It was a huge deal for us, but it was also huge deal for him.

 I always find that particular transfer record interesting.
-It’s a conflicting label, because as much as you feel obliged to afford any young player the time to mature and offer up rhetoric to support that, Coventry City weren’t in a position to spent that sort of money and not see an instant return.
+It’s a conflicting label, because as much as you feel obliged to offer any young player the time to mature and choose rhetoric to support that, Coventry City weren’t necessarily in a position to spent that sort of money and not see an instant return.